Choosing a wedding suit

 6) Try on designer…

 Even if your budget doesn’t stretch anywhere near a high-end suit, do go and have a look at some designer styles to get inspiration.
-If you really hate shopping, enlist a good female friend or sister to do some research for you – and speak to the bride about what she likes and dislikes.
+If you really hate shopping, enlist a friend to do some research for you.

 7) …Then hit the high street